caligrafix/couchdb-autoscaler-volume-monitor/README.md

 # CouchDB k8s Cluster

-This repo contains three main topics, can be used in conjunction with (fsalazar helm repo) to setup a cluster of couchdb with automated placement tagging and volume monitor and autoscaling with Helm.
+This repo contains three main topics, can be used in conjunction with [couchdb-helm repo](https://github.com/fsalazarh/couchdb-helm/tree/cluster_config) to setup a cluster of couchdb with automated placement tagging and volume monitor and autoscaling with Helm.
 For more information visit the repo and follow instructions to deploy.

 Table of Contents
 - [CouchDB k8s Cluster](#couchdb-k8s-cluster)